your French knitting companion

 Tools You'll Need

-Flexible tape measure: The soft kind used for sewing.
-Don't use a metal construction tape measure.
+Flexible tape measure: The soft, fabric-style kind used for sewing.
+A dressmaker's tape is ideal.
+Do not use a metal construction tape measure โ€” it won't bend around your body correctly.

-Paper and pen: Write measurements down immediately.
-Don't trust your memory.
+Paper and pen: Write every measurement down immediately.
+Don't trust your memory โ€” not even for five minutes.

 How to Get Accurate Results

-Keep the tape parallel: For circumference measurements, the tape should be level all the way around.
+Keep the tape parallel: For every circumference measurement, the tape should be level all the way around โ€” not lower in the back than the front, not tilted.

 Don't pull tight: The tape should touch your body all the way around but not compress or indent your skin.
+You should be able to slide one finger beneath it.

 Common Measurement Mistakes